Taruka

 Taruka was a village development committee in Nuwakot District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census it had a population of 4845 people living in 912 individual households.

-Taruka is famous for its vegetable production and annual bullfight.
+Taruka is famous for its vegetable production and annual bullfight Taruka Bull Feast.
 The annual bullfight occurs on first day on tenth month (Makar Sakranti) of Nepali calendar.